 Hanging Rope Shelf

-The key to a unique space is to rethink the ways you see everyday objects, such as tables, lights, or shelves.
-This bathroom needed some extra storage for pampering products, so instead of hiding behind cabinet doors, we put everything on display with DIY hanging shelves.
+The key to a unique space is to rethink the way you see everyday objects, such as tables, lights, or shelves.
+This bathroom needed some extra storage for pampering products, so instead of hiding items behind cabinet doors, we put everything on display with DIY hanging shelves.
 The spa-inspired design is made with wood boards and heavy-duty rope.
 It's easy to make and matches well with every style.

 DIY Ladder Shelf